hcutchley/Blender_oldGPU/README.md

 _Description_
 With the release of blender 5.0 gpu minimum requirements have been update to required cuda compute 5.0 or higher and must be a gtx900 series card or later, this Repository contains a patched version of blender where it allows any gpu, though must still be CUDA capable, there's a release version and a full repo if you wish to compile for yourself

-*YOU CAN EITHER DOWNLOAD A PATCHED VERSION OF BLENDER FROM RELEASES*
+**DOWNLOAD A PATCHED VERSION OF BLENDER FROM RELEASES**

-    (The first time you launch blender cuda kernels will need to compile, doesn't take too long)
+    _(The first time you launch blender cuda kernels will need to compile, doesn't take too long)_

-_OR YOU CAN DO THE PATCH AND COMPILE BLENDER FOR YOURSELF_
+**OR FOLLOW INSTRUTCTIONS AND COMPILE BLENDER FOR YOURSELF**

-_DOWNLOAD ALREADY PATCHED AND COMPILED VERSION OF BLENDER OR THE PATCHED DEVICE.CCP FILE IN RELEASES_

 Full Patch Instructions here